Finite-blocklength Fluid Antenna Systems: Derivation of in

-\subsection{Derivation of $\rho_{\max}$ in \eqref{eq:10}}
+\section{Derivation of $\rho_{\max}$ in \eqref{eq:10}}

-In this subsection, we derive the analytical maximum correlation value among arbitrary two $M$-length codewords out of $U$ potential ones.
-We first explain the amplitude distribution PDF of the inner product of two {\em normalized} codewords, which is Rayleigh distributed.
-Then, since the PDF tail behaviors of $T=\frac{U\left(U-1\right)}{2}$ potential $\rho_{i,j}$ in \eqref{eq:7b} are exponentially decaying.
-The distribution of $\rho_{\max} = \max_{i\neq j}\rho_{i,j}$ can be well-described by Gumbel distribution.
-Based on this observations, we derive the analytical estimation under FBL for $\rho_{\max}=\mathrm{E}\left[\max_{i\neq j}\rho_{i,j}\right]$.
-Here, we list some remarks useful in the sequel: {\bf \em Remark C1:} \textit{For Gumbel distribution \cite{Gumel-1-Extreme_value, Gumbel-2,Gumbel-3} denoted by $\mathscr{G}_z\left(a,b\right)$ where $a$ is location parameter and $b>0$ is scale parameter, the general PDF is
+To prove the result, we first explain the amplitude distribution PDF of the inner product of two {\em normalized} codewords, which is Rayleigh distributed, indicating the PDF tail behaviors of $T=\frac{U\left(U-1\right)}{2}$ potential $\rho_{i,j}$ in \eqref{eq:7b} are exponentially decaying.
+Consequently, the distribution of $\rho_{\max} = \max_{i\neq j}\rho_{i,j}$ can be well described by Gumbel distribution.
+Thus, we derive the analytical estimation under FBL for $\rho_{\max}=\mathrm{E}\left[\max_{i\neq j}\rho_{i,j}\right]$.
+Here, we list some remarks useful in the sequel.